trungnguyenhuynhminh46/microservices-ecommerce/README.md

 - **Mockito**
   A popular framework used for creating mock objects in unit tests, supporting test-driven development (TDD).

----

 Each module within the monorepo (e.g., `identity-service`, `profile-service`, `order-service`, etc.) also defines internal dependencies (e.g., `*-application`, `*-domain-core`, `*-messaging`) following a Domain-Driven Design (DDD) approach to enforce clear separation of concerns.

-## 🔁 Order Placement Flow (Using Saga Pattern)

-This flow demonstrates how the system coordinates a distributed transaction across multiple services when a user places an order.

-### 1. `OrderService` (Command Side - CQRS)
-- Receives a REST API request to create an order.
-- Saves the order in `PENDING` state.
-- Writes an `OrderCreated` event into the outbox table.
-- A background worker reads the outbox and publishes the event to Kafka.

-### 2. `InventoryService`
-- Listens to `OrderCreated` events.
-- Checks stock availability:
-   - If sufficient: reserves items and emits `InventoryReserved`.
-   - If not: emits `InventoryReservationFailed`.

-### 3. `PaymentService`
-- Listens to `InventoryReserved`.
-- Simulates payment processing:
-   - On success: emits `PaymentCompleted`.
-   - On failure: emits `PaymentFailed`.

-### 4. `OrderService`
-- Listens to final outcome events:
-   - If `PaymentCompleted`: updates order status to `COMPLETED`.
-   - If `InventoryReservationFailed` or `PaymentFailed`: marks order as `CANCELLED`.

-### 5. Compensation Logic (Saga rollback)
-- On failure, a `OrderCancelled` event is emitted.
-- `InventoryService` listens to this and releases previously reserved stock.

 ---